freshplanet/ANE-Push-Notification/README.md

     PushNotification.getInstance().registerForPushNotification(GOOGLE_PROJECT_ID);

 The argument *GOOGLE_PROJECT_ID* is necessary only on Android and is your project's ID on [GCM](http://developer.android.com/guide/google/gcm/index.html).
+On iOS, you can call the method with no parameter.

-On iOS, once the user has given his permission, the following event is triggered:
+Once the user has given his permission, the following event is triggered:

     PushNotificationEvent.PERMISSION_GIVEN_WITH_TOKEN_EVENT